Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 ![MusicBot contents](http://i.imgur.com/Tm0NEoW.png)

-Double click on the `config` folder to open it and then open `options.txt` in a text editor OTHER than Notepad, otherwise you'll see a single line full of stuff.
+Double click on the `config` folder to open it and then open `options.ini` in a text editor OTHER than Notepad, otherwise you'll see a single line full of stuff.
 I suggest [Notepad++](https://notepad-plus-plus.org "Notepad++").

 Configure the file however you want, it should explain everything you need.
 If you have any further questions, you can ask on the help server (link below).